 Archbishop and Bishop

-The Archbishop of Canterbury is the Diocesan Bishop – but due to the extent of his national and international duties, the Archbishop of Canterbury delegates oversight of Canterbury Diocese to the Bishop of Dover (Bishop in Canterbury). who is currently the Right Reverend Trevor Willmott Bishop Trevor is supported by three Archdeacons.
+The Archbishop of Canterbury is the Diocesan Bishop – but due to the extent of his national and international duties, the Archbishop of Canterbury delegates oversight of Canterbury Diocese to the Bishop of Dover (Bishop in Canterbury).
+The Bishop is supported by three Archdeacons.
 Parishes who cannot accept the ministry of women receive episcopal oversight from the Bishop of Richborough, the Right Reverend Norman Banks.

 The Bishop of Maidstone is a national post (rather than a Diocesan/suffragan post) who advocates and ministers to those who hold the conservative evangelical view on headship.